 I feel inclined to share everything you need to know to start your garden today.
-I now live in Southern Utah, so we can start a garden a lot earlier than up north.
+I live in Southern Utah, so we can start a garden a lot earlier than up north.
 In Salt Lake City, Utah we always used Mother’s Day as the day we could finally get started with planting vegetables in our gardens.
-In other words, the middle of May.
+In other words, in the middle of May.
 In Southern Utah, I decided it’s tax day, April 15th or the middle of April.
 We have all had good years of gardening and occasional years when we wonder what in the world happened to my squash or cucumbers.
-I used to have a huge garden, with a gas powered tiller and we grew all of our vegetables for the year.
+I used to have a huge garden, with a gas-powered tiller and we grew all of our vegetables for the year.
 Now I have a very small yard and I had to learn to adapt to the clay soil here.

 I have heard people say to me “I can’t get anything to grow in my garden.”
 I get it.
 It was so much easier to garden in the rich soil I had up north in Salt Lake City, Utah.
 You could practically dig a hole and plant a tiny plant and BAM that baby would grow like crazy!
 If I planted seeds, they would sprout and grow great veggies for my neighborhood.
 It took me a few years here in the desert to get the hang of growing a successful garden.
 We have a lot of critters here and the bugs are out of control.

 I also learned not to put so many coffee grounds in the garden from the local coffee shop because they put too much nitrogen into the soil in my raised garden beds.
 I guess I put way too many in my planter areas to get rid of the cats in the neighborhood when my flower pots, potato pots, and raised gardens became their litter box.
 Yep, we learn something new every year, right?
 Coffee grounds are good, but not the amount I used, just to clarify my statement.
 The pH level was off and I had to add additional nutrients to offset those coffee grounds to have a successful garden.
 I call it a learning curve.